ayushpateria/GITTHEFLAG/README.txt

 I went to the cavern to get some, and found a rattlesnake in there.
 I killed him, and curled him up on the foot of Jim’s blanket, ever so natural, thinking there’d be some fun when Jim found him there.
 Well, by night I forgot all about the snake, and when Jim flung himself down on the blanket while I struck a light the snake’s mate was there, and bit him.
 He jumped up yelling, and the first thing the light showed was the varmint curled up and ready for another spring.
 I laid him out in a second with a stick, and Jim grabbed pap’s whisky-jug and begun to pour it down.
+He was barefooted, and the snake bit him right on the heel.
+That all comes of my being such a fool as to not remember that wherever you leave a dead snake its mate always comes there and curls around it.